TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/MISC/README.txt

 4. Autorun_Config_TEMPLATE_OPEN_EPHYS_Analysis
 5. Autorun_Config_TEMPLATE_Spike2_Analysis

 They should not be modified, since they serve as the default templates you can select when resetting a config file to default.
+However,yo can of cours add your own Templates

-This folder also contains the Logo and the pictures for the readme file and Licenses of other toolboxes.
+This folder also contains the Logo and the pictures for the readme file and Licenses of other toolboxes used.